 • Women’s League Secretary

-All officers (except the Development Officer, the Senior President, the Senior Treasurer and any Senior Vice-Presidents) shall be elected annually at the Annual General Meeting.
+All officers (except the Senior Member and the Development Officer shall be elected annually at the Annual General Meeting.

-6. The Development Officer, to be employed by University of Oxford (conditional on the awarding of Sport Development Status to football), shall be appointed by a panel of 2 members of the committee to be appointed by the committee, plus the Director of Oxford University Sport and the Oxford University College Football Forum (OUCFF) Secretary who shall represent the views of the OUCFF as expressed in an indicative secret ballot prior to the interviews.
+6. The Development Officer shall be appointed by a panel of the President and the Vice-President(or their nominees), plus the Director of Oxford University Sport and the Oxford University College Football Forum (OUCFF) Secretary who shall represent the views of the OUCFF as expressed in an indicative secret ballot prior to the interviews.

-7. The Senior President must be a member of the University Congregation.
-The Senior Treasurer must also be a member of the University Congregation and must be considered to be appropriate to carry out the role.
-The Senior Vice-President must be a member of the University.
-All other Officers referred to above (apart from the Development Officer) must be students in residence at the University.
+7. The Senior Member must be a member of the University Congregation.
+All other Officers referred to above (apart from the Football Association Representative and the Development Officer) must be students in residence at the University.

-10. The Officers of the Club (with the exception of the IT Officer, the Men’s Alumni Officer, the Women’s Alumnae Officer and the Social Secretaries) shall constitute the Committee and will conduct the general business of the Club.
+10. The Officers of the Club (with the exception of the Social Secretaries) shall constitute the Committee and will conduct the general business of the Club.
 The Committee can, by a majority of those present, co-opt anyone they choose to join the Committee.
 The Committee may contain no more than two co-opted members who are not resident members of the University.
+The Committee can devolve business to two sub-committees.
+The Senior Member, the Football Association representative, and the Development Officer may but need not attend sub-committee

-11. The Senior President (a) will ensure the proper conduct of the Committee and the Club, in line with the Club’s established aims and (b) may represent the Club in discussions with the University authorities, as appropriate.
-The Senior President will hear appeals regarding removal from membership.
-The Senior President, who may veto any decisions whose total financial implications exceed £500, is responsible for maintaining the Club’s general bank account, and for overseeing the Club’s finances
+(b) may represent the Club in discussions with the University authorities, as appropriate.
+The Senior Member will hear appeals regarding removal from membership.
+The Senior Member is responsible for overseeing the Club’s finances and will approve the annual accounts but may devolve maintaining the Club's general bank account to the Football Association Representative.

 13. The team captains will be responsible for the selection of their own teams, and for all other playing matters.

-15. Subject to supervision by the Senior President, the Treasurer will be responsible for
+15. Subject to supervision by the Senior Member, the Treasurers will be responsible for

 (i) collecting subscriptions and match fees (as established by the Committee);